FreeFem/FreeFem-sources/README.md

 Problems involving partial differential equations from several branches of physics such as fluid-structure interactions require interpolations of data on several meshes and their manipulation within one program.

 FreeFem++ includes a fast interpolation algorithm and a language for the manipulation of data on multiple meshes.

-FreeFem++ is written in C++ and the FreeFem++ language is a C++ idiom.
+It is written in C++ and the FreeFem++ language is a C++ idiom.

 ## For users